 - Peter Bowden’s blog: Peter Bowden is a former district staff member who is now working independently as a consultant with congregations in the areas of social media and communications.
 His blog has several posts that address topics important to congregations.

 - UUA Growth page: if your congregation is looking to increase your outreach, this page has some tips and resources to help, including how to be welcoming once folks come to visit.

 - Email programs: many congregations use Constant Contact, MailChimp and Emma.
 We do not currently have any type of discount arrangements with any of these companies.

-- Social Media Webinar from March 2017 presented by Beth Casebolt (see the video in the sidebar).
+- Social Media Webinar (YouTube) from March 2017 presented by Beth Casebolt (see the video in the sidebar).

 - LeaderLab has the latest information we're sharing on these topics.
 You can search the library on various topics or keywords.
 You can search for Outreach & Marketing ideas, Membership Growth & Outreach, Communications (internal and external), and Bylaws and Policies (includes communication and photo policies).